BPMN patterns mapped to modern workflow tools

 When tasks F and G are complete, open task H.

 Note on issue.
-This does not completely replicate the diagram.
-To do that, you would need to be able to split a process into two processes, yet be able to have rules that make what happens in process one dependent on process two.
+This doesn’t completely replicate the diagram.
+To do that, you’d need to split a process into two processes, yet have rules that make what happens in process one dependent on process two.
 We’re working on it.

 Tiered approval